 I left university with an academic background in business and finance and worked professionally, first for a well-known multi-national, and then in the charitable sector as a fellow of the Chartered Association of Certified Accountants.

-In my late-twenties, I went through the seeming misfortune of a life-threatening crisis and a deep contemplation on impermanence, discovering great refuge and insight through Buddhism.
 For over thirty years I have been a student of Tibetan Buddhism and practitioner of Dzogchen.
 In 1994, I joined a worldwide organisation presenting the Buddhist tradition of Tibet, under the patronage of the Dalai Lama, living among the lay community and working as International Finance Director both in the UK and in France.

 In 2004, I entered a one-year retreat in southern Ireland and underwent a profound personal transformation associated with a spiritual emergency.
 This experience opened a great curiosity about my own very early experience and set the foundations for my wanting to work with others suffering the effects of trauma.